 Again, though their pretext is an appeal to sensibility and safety, they are nibbling away at the most fundamental assurance of the transfer of Liberty from this generation to the next.
 And they are doing so with a clear motive to disable that assurance — “the right to keep and bear arms.”

 For those of us who are “keepers of the flame,” engaged first and foremost every day in the fight to preserve Liberty, this persistent encroachment is the direst threat of all.

-The Second Amendment’s guarantee is not negotiable for what the Left claims are “common sense” infringements, ostensibly for “public safety,” are a smokescreen for their statist agenda.
-In fact, this most fundamental of all unalienable rights is the most sensible assurance of public safety.
+The Second Amendment is not negotiable, period.
+The Left’s perennial claims of “common sense” infringements, ostensibly for “public safety,” are a smokescreen for their statist agenda.
+In fact, this most fundamental of all unalienable rights, the First Civil Right, and the most powerful assurance of public safety.
 As Benjamin Franklin warned, “They that can give up Essential Liberty to obtain a little temporary safety, deserve neither liberty nor safety.”

 Unable to win 2A concessions by way of the ballot box, leftists have resorted to the tyranny of executive and regulatory measures.
 These means will have to suffice until they can resort to Second Amendment alterations as decreed by the “despotic branch,” Thomas Jefferson’s term for an unchecked judiciary that could treat the Constitution as “a mere thing of wax … which they may twist and shape into any form they please.”

-The upcoming primary contests will determine the contenders for the next executive branch occupant — an election hyper-critical to the composition of the Supreme Court and, by extension, the protection or potential infringement of the Second Amendment.
-Our next president will likely make at least three Supreme Court appointments, thereby determining the balance of the High Court for decades to come.
-If the Socialist Democrat Party and its Leftist cadres prevail, they will advance the so-called “living constitution,” and the most fundamental assurance of Liberty will be in greater peril than at any time in American history.
+If the Socialist Democrat Party and its Leftist cadres prevail in 2016, they will advance the so-called “living constitution,” and the most fundamental assurance of Liberty will be in greater peril than at any time in American history.